blinkybool/web/models/prop_logic_summary.md

 <img src="model-venn-diagram.jpeg" width="66%"/>
 </center>

-Despite the region sizes, the vast majority of formulas are in the purple section - both *satisfiable* and *non-valid*.
+Despite the diagram's proportions, the vast majority of formulas tend to be in the purple section - both *satisfiable* and *non-valid*.

 ## Negated claims